 2. What "maker" programs do you have available at the FFL?

 Many regular classes, events and programs happen in our makerspaces.
-Our Little Makerspace has 2 dedicated programs each month.
-Our Creation Lab has at least 2 dedicated programs each month (2 meetings of Creation Club Jr.).
-Our Fab Lab space has about 5-10 dedicated programs each week, including 3D printer and laser cutter certification classes, weekly 3D modeling lessons, a weekly quilting club, a weekly knitting club, a monthly robotics club, a monthly electronics club, home repair classes, craft clubs, painting classes, and more.
+Our Little Makerspace has dedicated programs each month.
+Our Creation Lab has several programs each month, including topics like Creation Club and Creation Club Jr. Our Fab Lab space has regularly schedule programs including 3D printer and laser cutter certification classes, 3D modeling group classes and 1-on-1 appointments, quilting club, knitting club, robotics club, electronics club, home repair classes, craft clubs, painting classes, and more.